 Immunization protects you from disease.Get protected, get immunized.

-People need 1 dose.
-A booster may be needed every 2 to 3 years.
+You need 1 dose.
+You may need another dose every 2 to 3 years.
 Check with your healthcare provider.

-Yes.
-There are other vaccines which protect against typhoid and are commonly used for travellers.
-If you had another typhoid containing vaccine [e.g., oral typhoid vaccine; hepatitis A and typhoid combined vaccine (Vivaxim®)], you may not need this vaccine now.
-Check with your healthcare provider to find out when a booster is needed—some typhoid vaccines last longer than others.
+There are other vaccines that protect against typhoid.
+They’re commonly for travellers.
+If you had another typhoid vaccine, such as oral (you take it by mouth) typhoid vaccine or hepatitis A and typhoid combined vaccine (Vivaxim), you may not need this vaccine.
+Check with your healthcare provider to find out if you need another dose.
+Some typhoid vaccines last longer than others.

-If you need the vaccine due to work (e.g., some lab workers), talk to your workplace health and safety department.
+If you need the vaccine because of your work (such as some lab workers), talk to your workplace health and safety department.

-Anyone who is eligible for free vaccine, should contact the public health office in their area.
+If you can get this vaccine for free, contact the public health office in your area.

-Reactions to the vaccine are usually mild and go away in a few days.
-They may include:
+There can be side effects from the TYVI vaccine, but they tend to be mild and go away in a few days.
+Side effects may include:

-It is important to stay for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

-Unusual reactions can happen.
-Call Health Link at 811 to report any unusual reactions.
+It’s rare to have a serious side effect.
+Call Health Link at 811 to report any serious or unusual side effects.

 You may not be able to have the vaccine if you:

-People with certain health conditions (e.g., removed spleen) have a higher risk of severe illness.
+People with certain health conditions, such as no spleen, have a higher risk of serious illness.